How to Start a Square Foot Garden

 This foray into organic, smarter gardening resulted in a best-selling book on the subject in 1981 and an equally popular public television series later.

 The most popular overall size is 4x4 feet, with a height of six inches, but that can vary.
 Since an adult has an arm’s reach of about two feet, a 4x4-foot frame would allow for access from all four sides.
 For a frame with limited access, such as one positioned against a wall or fence, the width would max out at two feet.
 You get the idea.
-Although the width is limited, the potential length of a SFG isn’t.
+Although the width is limited, the potential length of a square food garden isn’t.
 Frames of 4x8 feet and 4x12 feet are also popular.
 Many square foot gardeners use multiple box frames.

 You’ll notice the height of a normal box frame is only six inches.
 That’s not a typo.
 Since the media provides all the nutrition plants need, hungry roots don’t have to dig deep to find sustenance.
 The exceptions are root crops, like potatoes and carrots, which will need a box height of eight to 10 inches.
 This height factor is one of the most controversial aspects of square foot gardening.